Lolfreak/Steam-Games-Analysis/README.md

 * Glyn Jong ([@Glynjong](https://github.com/Glynjong)) - Machine Learning (Core Analysis)
 * Muhd Alfiq ([@Lolfreak](https://github.com/Lolfreak)) - Data Analysis (Your motivation & Finish Strong)
 ## Background
-- As an avid fan of video games, we as a team decided to find out whether we are able to find out whether single-player or multi-player games are more popular using various variables.
+- With a high number of active users using Steam, what can businesses and game companies do to leverage on this platform?
+They will need more information so that they could invest in the ventures of the video game industry effectively by finding out what draws in the greatest number of players.
+This leads to our problem definition.
 ## Problem Definition
-- Are we able to predict if a multi-player or single-player steam game is popular based on its attributes? (how popular is based on its average playtime using separate single-player and multi-player dataset)
+- Find out what makes a video game (on steam) popular and whether we are able to categorise the games using various variables.
 - Which model is used to be the best to predict it?
 ## Models Used
 - Test